-Scientists Discover a Mind-Blowing Quantum State in Twisted Graphene! - YaNoticias
+Scientists Discover a Mind-Blowing Quantum State in Twisted Graphene! - YANoticias

 University of British Columbia

-This cutting-edge research ultimately signifies a pivotal stride toward realizing the complexities of quantum information technology, highlighting the potential of twisted graphene structures for transformative advancements in the field.
+This cutting-edge research ultimately signifies a pivotal stride toward realising the complexities of quantum information technology, highlighting the potential of twisted graphene structures for transformative advancements in the field.